mendix/docs/content/refguide/studio-pro-overview.md

 ## 1 Introduction

 Mendix Studio Pro is the tool for creating, viewing, and editing your Mendix applications.
 A Mendix app is called a [project](project) in Studio Pro.
-You can easily go from Studio Pro to the Developer Portal, Mendix Studio, or App Store.

 One Studio Pro instance can have only one project open at a time, but you can open two Studio Pro instances when necessary.